-Trump Takes a Big Step Toward Personal and Portable Health Insurance
+Trump Took a Big Step Toward Personal and Portable Health Insurance

-If He Wants an Alternative to Obamacare, He’s Already Halfway There
+An Alternative to Obamacare is Already Halfway There

 In an ideal world, most people would own their own health insurance and take it with them as they travel from job to job and in and out of the labor market.
 Some employers might have better insurance than people can find in the open market.
 But most employers would prefer to make a cash contribution to help employees pay their own premiums in lieu of providing insurance directly.

-As explained in John Goodman’s recent post at Forbes, the Trump administration is making that happen.
-Beginning next January, employers will be able to help employees obtain their own coverage with pre-tax dollars.
+As explained in John Goodman’s post at Forbes, the Trump administration is making that happen.
+As of January 1, employers can now enable their employees to obtain their own coverage with pre-tax dollars.

 The Goodman Institute has promoted this idea in many forums – in editorials, in publications, in legislation and in advice to members of Congress.
 Other than support from our good friend at the Independent Institute, the issue has been largely ignored by other think tanks.